sophiahjli/MitoRiboSeq/README.md

 7. Execute the codon occupancy workflow

     ```bash
+    snakemake \
+         -s code/mito_codontable.snakefile \
-    snakemake --configfile "code/mito_config.yml" --use-conda -s code/mito_codontable.snakefile
+         --configfile "code/mito_config.yml" \
+         --use-conda \
+         --cores 4
     ```

 ## Common snakemake options

+*   `--cores` -  Use at most N CPU cores/jobs in parallel.
+If N is omitted or 'all', the limit is set to the number of available CPU cores. **Required**
 *   `--configfile "myconfig.yml"` - Override defaults using the configuration found in `myconfig.yml`
+*   `--dryrun` - Do not execute anything, and display what would be done.
+If you have a very large workflow, use `--dryrun --quiet` to just print a summary of the DAG of jobs.
-*   `--use-conda` - Use [conda]() to create an environment for each rule, installing and using the exact version of the software required (recommended)
+*   `--use-conda` - Use [conda](http://conda.io) to create an environment for each rule, installing and using the exact version of the software required (*recommended*)
-*   `--cores` - Use at most N cores in parallel (default: 1).
-If N is omitted, the limit is set to the number of available cores.
 *   `--cluster` - Execute snakemake rules with the given submit command, *e.g.* `qsub`.
 Snakemake compiles jobs into scripts that are submitted to the cluster with the given command, once all input files for a particular job are present.
 The submit command can be decorated to make it aware of certain job properties (input, output, params, wildcards, log, threads and dependencies (see the argument below)), *e.g.*: `$ snakemake –cluster ‘qsub -pe threaded {threads}’`.
-*   `--drmaa` - Execute snakemake on a cluster accessed via [DRMAA](https://en.wikipedia.org/wiki/DRMAA).
-Snakemake compiles jobs into scripts that are submitted to the cluster with the given command, once all input files for a particular job are present. `ARGS` can be used to specify options of the underlying cluster system, thereby using the job properties input, output, params, wildcards, log, threads and dependencies, *e.g.*: `--drmaa ‘ -pe threaded {threads}’`.
-Note that `ARGS` must be given in quotes and with a leading whitespace.
 *   `--cluster-config` - A JSON or YAML file that defines the wildcards used in `cluster` for specific rules, instead of having them specified in the Snakefile.
 For example, for rule `job` you may define: `{ ‘job’ : { ‘time’ : ‘24:00:00’ } }` to specify the time for rule `job`.
 You can specify more than one file.
 The configuration files are merged with later values overriding earlier ones.
-*   `--dryrun` - Do not execute anything, and display what would be done.
-If you have a very large workflow, use `--dryrun --quiet` to just print a summary of the DAG of jobs.
+*   `--set-threads [RULE=THREADS [RULE=THREADS ...]]` -  Overwrite thread usage of rules.
+This allows to fine-tune workflow parallelization.
+In particular, this is helpful to target certain cluster nodes by e.g. shifting a rule to use more, or less threads than defined in the workflow.
+Thereby, THREADS has to be a positive integer, and RULE has to be the name of the rule. (default: None)
+*   `--drmaa` - Execute snakemake on a cluster accessed via [DRMAA](https://en.wikipedia.org/wiki/DRMAA).
+Snakemake compiles jobs into scripts that are submitted to the cluster with the given command, once all input files for a particular job are present. `ARGS` can be used to specify options of the underlying cluster system, thereby using the job properties input, output, params, wildcards, log, threads and dependencies, *e.g.*: `--drmaa ‘ -pe threaded {threads}’`.
+Note that `ARGS` must be given in quotes and with a leading whitespace.

 See the [Snakemake documentation for a list of all options](https://snakemake.readthedocs.io/en/stable/executable.html#all-options).